-- 1. Log on as system administrator.

-- 2. Click on Config tab.

-- 3. In the System tree view, select VPN Gateways.

-- 4. Select the VPN Gateway name for configuring the authentication.

-- 5. Under settings, select Authentication.

-- 6. If the Authentication server is already present go to Step 13. - 7.
+- 1. Log on as system administrator. - 2.
+Click on Config tab. - 3.
+In the system tree view, select VPN Gateways. - 4.
+Select the Secure Remote Access name for configuring the authentication. - 5.
+Under settings, select Authentication.
+Authentication Server screen is displayed. - 6.
+If the Authentication server is already present go to Step 13. - 7.
 Click Add.